 How do I submit reserve requests?

-To submit a request for materials to be placed on reserve, complete the Reserve Request Form.
-This can accommodate up to 40 items for a single course and a single location; if you need to request more than 40 items, or to place requests for other courses or locations, please use separate forms.
-You can also indicate whether you need the item for in-class use on a specific day.
+Complete the Reserve Request Form.
+This can accommodate up to 40 items for a single course; if you need to request more than 40 items, or to place requests for other courses, please use separate forms.

 When do I need to submit reserve requests?

-To ensure availability of material prior to the start of classes, please submit requests in advance:
+To ensure availability of material prior to the start of classes, please submit requests as far in advance as possible.